batuhanBASAK/rock-paper-scissors-detection/README.md

 # rock-paper-scissors-detection

 This project detects rock, paper, and scissors in real time.
 The hands are detected by using mediapipe model.
 The landmarks of hand are sent to another model which is a Random Forest Classifier in order to classify the hand.
 I inspired this idea from the youtuber [ComputerVisionEngineer](https://www.youtube.com/@ComputerVisionEngineer).
-The link of the video is [here](https://www.youtube.com/watch?v=MJCSjXepaAM)
+The link of the video that I watched is [here](https://www.youtube.com/watch?v=MJCSjXepaAM).